itsnotAZ/futurefetch/README.md

 - GNU/Linux
 - MacOS **i do not own a mac so yeah, i'd appreciate someone owning a mac contributing to this project :D*
+- Cygwin (Windows) **incomplete*

 ## Dependencies:

 **FOR LINUX**

+`installer.sh` will automate the installation of the following packages on some distros and their derivatives (Debian, Arch and Fedora):

 - bash
 - lshw
 - util-linux
 - nano
 - sudo
+- xrandr
+- grep
+- gawk
+- coreutils
 - wget *(for the installer)*

-additionally, futurefetch requires the following stuff inside `/etc/os-release`:
+additionally, futurefetch requires the following things inside `/etc/os-release`:

 - `NAME=`
 - `VERSION=`